 Prof. Ashutosh Sharma is a visionary academician who has made some exceptional interdisciplinary contributions in nanosciences and nanotechnology fields.
-Since 9 January 2015, he has been serving as the Secretary, Department of Science and Technology, Government of India.
-He is also the Institute Chair Professor & Founding Coordinator of DST Thematic Unit of Excellence on Soft Nanofabrication and Chairman of Centre for Environmental Science and Engineering at IIT Kanpur since 2006.
+From 2015-2021, he served as the Secretary, Department of Science and Technology, Government of India.
+He is also the Institute Chair Professor & Founding Coordinator of DST Thematic Unit of Excellence on Soft Nanofabrication and Chairman of Center for Environmental Science and Engineering at IIT Kanpur since 2006.
 He is a recipient of the prestigious Shanti Swarup Bhatnagar award in engineering sciences for his "original pioneering contribution to the understanding of the behavior of thin films and other highly confined nanoscale systems."
-In 2007, IIT Kanpur conferred upon him the Distinguished Alumnus Award.
+He was selected as the President of Indian National Science Academy in 2022.

 In 2010, the Infosys Science Foundation awarded him with the Infosys Prize in Engineering and Computer Science for his "scholarly scientific contributions in the broad areas of nanoscale surface pattern evolution, instability, and the dynamics of thin liquid and solid films and soft matter."
 He is a recipient of numerous national and international awards including the inaugural Bessel Research Award of the Humboldt Foundation, Homi J. Bhabha Award for Applied Sciences, University Grants Commission (UGC) National Hari Om Ashram Trust Awards (2007) and R. C. Mehrotra Memorial Lifetime Achievement Award (2010).
 He is an elected fellow of the Indian National Academy of Engineering, National Academy of Sciences and Indian Academy of Sciences.
 He has also been an INAE Chair Professor from 2011 to 2013, and C V Seshadri Chair Professor, 2012.
+In 2007, IIT Kanpur conferred upon him the Distinguished Alumnus Award.